MLAI-Yonsei/ATV/README.md

    ```bash
    ./scripts/ATV_evaluate.sh
    ```
 Running the above script evaluates the best validation checkpoint on all 25 datasets.
-The readout configuration is loaded from the checkpoint, including mean weight 0.7.

 ### Analyze results
    ```bash